 What is Social Mobility?

 Social mobility refers to the shift in an individual’s social status from one status to another.
-The shift can either be higher, lower, inter-generational, and intra-generational, and it cannot be determined if the change is for good or bad.
+The shift can either be higher, lower, inter-generational, or intra-generational, and it cannot necessarily be determined if the change is for good or bad.

 Origin of the Social Mobility Concept